The mean-field equation of a leaky integrate-and-fire neural network: measure solutions and steady states: Introduction

 complemented with a zero flux boundary condition

+Note that a similar equation is introduced in the influential textbook \cite{gerstner2014neuronal}.
 We show in Fig.~\ref{State_Potential} a schematic representation of the state space for the mean-field equation where the different operators take place.
 The jump process of the mean-field equation accounts for stochastic EPSPs arrival at the cellular level.

 The firing activity of the network $r(t)$ is easily extracted from the mean-field equation.
-The proportion of cells crossing the threshold, see Fig.~\ref{State_Potential}, is given by:
+The proportion of cells crossing the threshold is given by the quantity of cells with potential between $1-h$ and $1$ that undergo a jump, see Fig.~\ref{State_Potential}, and so

+since $\sigma(t)$ is the jump rate.
 This expression guarantees that Equation~\eqref{eq:LIF} is formally conservative, in the sense that the integral of the solution is preserved along time.
 This is required since it should describe the evolution of a probability density.
-To account for the arrival of action potentials coming from an external source, the arrival rate $\sigma (t)$ is given by the sum of an external rate and the firing rate
+If the arrival rate $\sigma(t)$ is a positive constant $\sigma_0$, Equation~\eqref{eq:LIF} is the Kolmogorov forward equation of the LIF stochastic differential equation where the time arrivals of action potentials are distributed according to a Poisson process of rate $\sigma_0$.
+In other words the probability that the potential $v(t)$ of a single LIF neuron (or each neuron of an unconnected population) belongs to a measurable subset $A$ of $(0,1)$ is given by $\int_Ap(t,w)dw$.
+In the case of a connected network, the external arrival rate is modulated by the reception of EPSP emitted by the other neurons.
+In the mean-field framework, it is assumed that single neurons are only sensitive to the average population activity \cite{sirovich}.
+This postulate leads to the following expression of the arrival rate $\sigma (t)$ as the sum of an external rate $\sigma_0$ and the firing rate multiplied by the average number $J$ of synaptic connections